tiffannyylee/startup/README.md

 - Remembers existing users - done!
 - Use MongoDB to store credentials - Stores both user and their data.
 - Restricts functionality - You cannot leave the login page until logging in.
+I turned this in and then turned websocket in before this was graded.
+If I need to redeploy this version please let me know.

 ## Websocket
 For this section I implemented a websocket so that changes could be shared between users.